 In 2017, the foundation increased the award to $15,000--it previously had been $10,000 -which is why some interviewees in video clips, and budgets in Sample Proposals on this website refer to the $10,000 figure.

-Students from 8 New Campuses (CSUF, CSU Chico, Cal Poly SLO, SDSU, SJSU, Santa Clara University, University of San Francisco and University of Southern California) have been invited to apply starting in 2022.
+Students from 9 New Campuses (CSU Fullerton, CSU Chico, Cal Poly SLO, SDSU, SJSU, Santa Clara University, the University of San Diego, the University of San Francisco and the University of Southern California) have been invited to apply starting in 2022.
 Their application process is different from students from the original 14 Schools.
 Please click here for instructions.

 Applicants from the original 14 schools do not apply directly to the Strauss Foundation.
 A Campus Representatives at their college or university may submit up to three applications.
 Click here for instructions.